Minimum Wage Lawyers for Los Angeles, Kern, Orange, Riverside, San Bernardino, and Ventura Counties

 Enforcing Employee Rights to Minimum Wage

 Wage and hour laws have many nuances.
 Minimum wage law is not “one size fits all.”
 The minimum wage due an employee may be calculated by determining: (1) the statutory minimum wage; (2) whether any subminimum wage provisions apply; (3) whether any credits apply; and (4) whether the employee is entitled to a split-shift premium.
-Therefore, if you feel your rights may have been violated and need to speak with a minimum wage lawyer in Burbank, Orange, or Riverside, Akopyan Law Firm A.P.C. can help with your specific situation.
+Therefore, if you feel your rights may have been violated and need to speak with a minimum wage lawyer in Los Angeles, San Bernardino, Orange, or Riverside, Akopyan Law Firm A.P.C. can help with your specific situation.
 We have years of experience in all facets of employment law and are dedicated to getting you the justice you deserve.
 Contact us today for a complimentary case evaluation.

 The minimum wage lawyers from Akopyan Law Firm, A.P.C. have experience in cases involving minimum wage violations.
 If you believe that your right to minimum wage has been violated, call us today for your complimentary case evaluation.
-Our minimum wage lawyers for Los Angeles, Orange, Riverside, San Bernardino, and Ventura can fight to recover wages you are owed.
+Our minimum wage lawyers for Los Angeles, Bakersfield, Orange, Riverside, San Bernardino, and Oxnard can fight to recover wages you are owed.

 Frequently Asked Questions About Minimum Wage